momoieaso/mt-exercise-5/README.md

 Download and install required software as described in the exercise pdf.

+Install joeynmt as the requirements in exercise 4

     cd ..

-- Install joeynmt as the requirements in exercise 4

     git clone https://github.com/momoieaso/joeynmt.git